arthurguedes375/Fields/README.md

     ['promocode'] or if the user did not pass the promocode and the address it is going to return ['promocode', 'address']
+    or if the user did not pass the "name" inside user it is going to return ['promocode', 'address', 'user.name']
+    or if the user sent an unvalid e-mail it is going to return [
+        'promocode',
+        'address',
+        'user.name',
+        {
+            field: 'user.email',
+            message: 'Invalid e-mail',
+        }
+    ]
     But if the user did pass everything right so it is going to return true
 */